modelcontextprotocol-community/working-groups/README.md

 Multiple voices from a single entity have less weight than single voices from multiple entities.

 > Example: A large team from _Galactic Hosting Corporation_ joining a working group meeting to advocate a specific position, leaving no room for others to speak.

+### Participation and Contributions

+Working groups enable diverse participation through multiple contribution channels:

+- Working group artefacts are stored within this repository.
+- Members are expected to contribute to these repositories asynchronously, allowing for participation regardless of time zone or availability for meetings
+- For synchronous meetings (videoconference or in-person), facilitators commit to present written representations from those who cannot attend (assuming agreement in advance due to circumstances).
+This practice respects different timezones and circumstances, and is offered as a collaborative courtesy rather than a formal service.
+- The community [Discord](https://discord.gg/RkqKnmrp) offers a fast way to ask questions, or discuss topic items in real-time.

 ## Specification Changes